Prime Day 2023: Here are the best early deals

-Amazon Prime Day is next month, and while the dates of the big sale event have yet to be announced, it’s an excellent time to shop for early deals.
+Amazon Prime Day will be held on July 11 and 12 and now is the time to shop for early deals.
 If past years are any indication, Amazon will slash the prices of tons of high-quality products.

 The hottest items include electronics, kitchen appliances and toys, but you can expect to see huge discounts on robot vacuums, outdoor furniture, TVs, beauty products and more.
 Some are already on sale, so shop now and keep your eyes peeled as we approach Prime Day to save big.